Left Out in the Code: FoxPro and End of Life Migrations

 • A team with significant experience with modernization projects that has also demonstrated expertise with VFP, such as InterSoft Associates.

-What are the benefits of Visual FoxPro replacement software?
+Some of the benefits of Visual FoxPro replacement include:

-• Upgrade from existing older VFP software technology that may be holding your business back while not being able to keep your data as secure as is necessary in today’connected world.
+• Upgrading from existing older VFP software technology that may be holding your business back while not being able to keep your data as secure as is necessary in today’s connected world.

 • Addition of new software and tools that are better equipped to handle your business goals and evolution.